 --file-input--data=../leds_ctrl.v,../sw_ctrl.v,../btn_ctrl.v,../sevensegments_ctrl.v tells bambu where to find the definitions of the Verilog modules.
 The given Verilog files will be copied in the working directory and the synthesis script will be set up to use them.

 --simulator=YOUR_FAVORITE_SIMULATOR.
 When using simulation, bambu does not just simulate your design, but it also generates automatically the testbench for you, starting from the original specification.
 The specification is usually the original C code used for HLS.
-However, in this example there are some verilog modules that are not generated with HLS.
-These modules control the leds, the buttons, and basically everything that interacts with the peripherals of the board.
-Even providing information of the position of Verilog custom modules, the co-simulation cannot be executed since it requires to have the full specification written in C source code.
-For this reason, it is also necessary to provide a reference C implementation for each hand-written verilog module.
-In this way bambu can compile and execute the C code to provide a golden reference for the co-simulation.
+However, in this example, there are some Verilog modules that are not generated with HLS.
+These modules control the LEDs, the buttons, and basically everything that interacts with the peripherals of the board.
+Even providing information about the position of Verilog custom modules, the co-simulation cannot be executed since it requires to have the full specification written in C source code.
+For this reason, it is also necessary to provide a reference C implementation for each hand-written Verilog module.
+In this way, bambu can compile and execute the C code to provide a golden reference for the co-simulation.
 To provide the C reference implementations, run bambu as follows:

 $ bambu ../led_example.c ../IPs.xml --top-fname=led_example --simulate --simulator=VERILATOR --file-input-data=../leds_ctrl.v,../sw_ctrl.v,../btn_ctrl.v,../sevensegments_ctrl.v --C-no-parse=../leds_ctrl.c,../sw_ctrl.c,../btn_ctrl.c,../sevensegments_ctrl.c